rospendahubert/coffee-shop-inventory-system-java/README.md

 ## How to Run

-1. Make sure Java is installed on your system
+1. Make sure Java is installed

-2. Compile the project:
+2. Compile:
-   javac src/*.java
+   javac *.java

-3. Run the program:
+3. Run:
-   java -cp src Menu
+   java Menu